IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 **Key Combinations**

  - <kbd>Arrow Down</kbd> - navigates to the next visible item.
 Marks the item as active.
-Does nothing if on the LAST item
+Does nothing if on the LAST item.
  - <kbd>Ctrl + Arrow Down</kbd> - navigates to the next visible item.
-Does nothing if on the LAST item
+Does nothing if on the LAST item.
  - <kbd>Arrow Up</kbd> - navigates to the previous visible item.
 Marks the item as active.
-Does nothing if on the FIRST item
+Does nothing if on the FIRST item.
  - <kbd>Ctrl + Arrow Up</kbd> - navigates to the previous visible item.
-Does nothing if on the FIRST item
+Does nothing if on the FIRST item.
  - <kbd>Arrow Left</kbd> - on an expanded parent item, collapses it.
-If on a child item, moves to its parent item.
+If the item is collapsed or does not have children, moves to its parent item.
+Does nothing if there is no parent item.
  - <kbd>Arrow Right</kbd> - on an expanded parent item, navigates to the first child of the item.
 If on a collapsed parent item, expands it.
+Does nothing if the item does not have children.
- - <kbd>Home</kbd> - navigates to the FIRST item
+ - <kbd>Home</kbd> - navigates to the FIRST item.
- - <kbd>End</kbd> - navigates to the LAST visible item
+ - <kbd>End</kbd> - navigates to the LAST visible item.
- - <kbd>Tab</kbd> - navigates to the next focusable element on the page, outside of the tree
+ - <kbd>Tab</kbd> - navigates to the next focusable element on the page, outside of the tree.
- - <kbd>Shift + Tab</kbd> - navigates to the previous focusable element on the page, outside of the tree
+ - <kbd>Shift + Tab</kbd> - navigates to the previous focusable element on the page, outside of the tree.
  - <kbd>Space</kbd> - toggles selection of the current item.
 Marks the node as active.
- - <kbd>Shift + Space</kbd> - toggles selection of all items between the active one and the one pressed Space while holding Shift if selection is enabled
+ - <kbd>Shift + Space</kbd> - toggles selection of all items between the active one and the one pressed Space while holding Shift if selection is enabled.
  - <kbd>Enter</kbd> - activates the focused item.
-If the item has link in it, open the link
+If the item has link in it, opens the link.
- - <kbd>*</kbd> - expands the item and all sibling items on the same level
+ - <kbd>*</kbd> - expands the item and all sibling items on the same level.

 When selection is enabled, end-user selection of items is only allowed through the rendered checkbox.
 Since both selection types allow multiple selection, the following mouse + keyboard interactions are available: